ChameleonCloud/docs/source/getting-started/index.rst

 .. _getting-started-user:

-Pre-Reqs: Creating a Chameleon Account
+Pre-Req: Creating a Chameleon Account
 =====================================

 Create a **user account** on the Chameleon_ portal.
 Creating an account is